 This 7-in-1 wonder is a keto meal prep must.

-Muffin Tins: Egg muffins are an easy breakfast that can be prepped for the entire week in one go.
-And, bonus, they can be filled with a variety of different things, from vegetables to meats, so you don’t have to eat the same thing every morning—unless you like that sort of thing.
-You can go with classic metal muffin pans or non-stick silicone.
+Egg muffins are an easy breakfast that can be prepped for the entire week in one go.
+And, bonus, they can be filled with a variety of different things, from vegetables to meats, so you don’t have to eat the same thing every morning—unless you like consistency.
+You can go with classic metal muffin pans or non-stick silicone for easier egg release.

 Cook your egg muffins a week in advance with this 12-cup pan.

-Sheet Pans: Throw a piece of protein—marinated or not—and vegetables on a sheet pan with the fat and spice of your choice, pop it in the oven, and you’ve got a healthy meal (or two!) without very much effort at all.
+Throw a piece of protein—marinated or not—and vegetables on a sheet pan with the fat and spice of your choice, pop it in the oven, and you’ve got a healthy meal (or two!) without very much effort at all.
+Line it with parchment or a silicone mat and cleanup is easy too.

 Want healthy meals that are easy to prepare?
 Try cooking with a sheet pan.

-Blender/Nutri-Bullet: Having a blender for Bulletproof coffee as well as chopping or pureeing vegetables is a must.
+Having a blender for Bulletproof coffee as well as chopping or pureeing vegetables is a must.
 (Think: cauliflower rice, avocado smoothies, and cauliflower mash.)
-You may prefer a food processor.
+You may prefer a food processor, but something with blades and a motor is a big help in keto cooking—especially if you want to make homemade nut butter for fat bombs and the like.

 NutriBullet NBR-1201, $49.88 on Amazon